ajwazir/End-to-end-ETL-ML-Tableau/README.md

 ## 1. ETL Pipeleine

 To create an automated ETL pipeline on the cloud using Python and MySQL on AWS (RDS, Lambda, and EventBridge).
-The project is designed to gather information on the geographic location and population of cities in Germany by
+The project is designed to gather weather data through API calls:

 * API calls for [historical weather data](https://open-meteo.com/en/docs/historical-weather-api), [current weather forecast](https://open-meteo.com/en/docs) and [future weather data](https://open-meteo.com/en/docs/climate-api)